-Today in science: Tau Boötis’ pole flip | EarthSky.org
+Tau Boötis’ pole flip was 15 years ago

 March 13, 2008.
 On this date, a faint star in the constellation Boötes the Herdsman went down in astronomical history.
-It’s the publication date of a study of the star Tau Boötis, seen by an international team of astronomers to flip its north and south magnetic poles.
+That’s the date astronomers published a study of the star Tau Boötis, showing it flipped its north and south magnetic poles.
 These astronomers had been engaged in mapping the magnetic fields of stars.
-But Tau Boötis was the first star, other than our sun, seen to undergo a magnetic reversal.
-The study was published in the peer-reviewed journal Monthly Notices of the Royal Astronomical Society.
+But Tau Boötis was the first star, other than our sun, that they saw undergo a magnetic reversal.
+The peer-reviewed journal Monthly Notices of the Royal Astronomical Society published the study.

-Afterwards, astronomers intently watched Tau Boötis for more magnetic turnovers.
+Afterward, astronomers intently watched Tau Boötis for more magnetic turnovers.
 They discovered that this star undergoes magnetic reversals in periods of about two years.
 That’s in contrast to our sun, which undergoes a magnetic reversal about every 11 years.
 Read more about the sun’s magnetic reversals below.

-Though it’s not a bright star, you can see Tau Boötis on April evenings.
-It’s near the blazing yellow-orange star Arcturus, brightest star in your eastern sky in the evening in April, assuming you’re in the Northern Hemisphere.
+Although it’s not a bright star, you can see Tau Boötis for yourself.
+It’s near the blazing yellow-orange star Arcturus, brightest star in your eastern sky in on spring evenings from the Northern Hemisphere.
 To verify that you’re looking at Arcturus, look for the Big Dipper up high in your northern sky.
 Follow the arc of the Big Dipper’s handle to Arcturus.
 Tau Boötis is some 70 times fainter than Arcturus.
 You’ll see its location on the chart below.

+Last chance to get a moon phase calendar!
+Only a few left.
+On sale now.

 Now, about our sun’s magnetic reversals.
 As we said above, the sun’s magnetic polarity flips approximately every 11 years.
 Magnetic reversals are part of our sun’s normal activity, and – as shown by Tau Boötis in 2008 – it’s likely other stars similar to our sun in the Milky Way galaxy (and other galaxies) also undergo magnetic reversals.

 Now check out another cool video, below.
 It’s from NASA’s Goddard Space Flight Center and is a visualization, showing the position of the sun’s magnetic fields from January 1997 to December 2013.
-Magenta lines show where the sun’s overall field is negative and the green lines show where it is positive.
+Magenta lines show where the sun’s overall field is negative, and the green lines show where it is positive.
 A region with more electrons is negative, the region with less is positive.
 Additional gray lines represent areas of local magnetic variation.

 The visualization shows how, in 1997, the sun showed positive polarity on the top and negative polarity on the bottom.
-Over the next 12 years, each set of lines is seen to creep toward the opposite pole, eventually showing a complete flip.
+Over the next 12 years, each set of lines creeps toward the opposite pole, eventually showing a complete flip.

 Fun to think that other stars (most likely) do this, too!